Cardcaptor Sakura Movie 2: The Sealed Card

-Cardcaptor Sakura Movie 2: The Sealed Card is a 2000 Japanese anime film directed by Morio Asaka and written by Nanase Ōkawa, with animation produced by Madhouse.
+Cardcaptor Sakura Movie 2: The Sealed Card is a 2000 Japanese romance fantasy anime film directed by Morio Asaka and written by Nanase Ōkawa, with animation produced by Madhouse.
 The film is a sequel and finale to the anime television series adaptation of Clamp's Cardcaptor Sakura, and is the second feature-length film based on the series.
 The film follows Sakura Kinomoto as she faces the final Clow Card alongside her friends and allies, and comes to terms with her romantic feelings for Syaoran Li.

 The film won the Feature Film Award at the 2000 Animation Kobe.
 It was released on DVD in 2003.
 It received a limited theatrical release for the first time in the US on January 31, 2018.
 Discotek Media released the film for the first time on high definition Blu-ray in North America on July 31, 2018.
 It was followed by Cardcaptor Sakura: Clear Card in 2018.